Arizona Veterans Memorial Coliseum: Concerts

-On January 21, 1967, The Monkees performed at the Coliseum on their first ever live tour, which was filmed and portions used in episode 4753 The Monkees on Tour.
-The episode first aired on NBC, April 24, 1967.
-The episode included footage of the band's stay at Mountain Shadows Resort.
+On January 21, 1967, The Monkees performed at the Coliseum on their first ever live tour, which was filmed and portions used in episode 4753, "The Monkees on Tour".
+The episode first aired on NBC, April 24, 1967, and included footage of the band's stay at Mountain Shadows Resort.
 On November 11, 1969, The Rolling Stones played a show for their Let it Bleed tour at the Coliseum.
 On September 9, 1970, Elvis Presley kicked off his first tour after returning to live performing, to a sell-out crowd of 13,000 as he did his first tour of 1973 on April 22 in front of 15,000.
 On October 18, 1993, Nirvana kicked off their In Utero world tour with a sold-out concert at the Coliseum.

 Basketball

 The arena hosted the Phoenix Suns of the NBA from 1968 to 1992.
 During the Suns' tenure, the Coliseum was affectionately referred to as "The Madhouse on McDowell" (for McDowell Road on which the arena is located) by both fans and the local media.
 Ironically, it was Lakers broadcaster Chick Hearn who conferred the nickname during the 1970 playoffs.
+The first home game for the Suns at the arena took place on October 18, 1968, a 116–107 win against the Seattle SuperSonics.

 A preseason game against the Portland Trail Blazers had to be canceled on October 6, 1974, after a leaky roof rendered the floor unplayable.

 The Coliseum hosted the 1975 NBA All-Star Game, and the Boston Celtics won the NBA championship there in 1976.

+The last regular season home game for the Suns at the arena took place on April 16, 1992, a 101–121 loss to the Portland Trail Blazers.
+The final Suns home game at the arena took place on May 11, 1992 during the playoffs, a 151–153 double overtime loss to the Trail Blazers in the second round.

 Due to renovations at Talking Stick Resort Arena (now Mortgage Matchup Center), the WNBA's Phoenix Mercury was to play at the Coliseum for the 2020 season, though the COVID-19 pandemic moved the Mercury to a league-wide bubble environment at IMG Academy in Bradenton, Florida.